CodingWallah/JAVA-DSA-VectorCourse/ArrayQuestions.md

 # Arrays-DSA-Coding-Questions 🚀
 Arrays are one of the most fundamental and widely used data structures in programming.
-These questions test your ability to apply various techniques such as hashing, sorting, binary search, two pointers, sliding window, divide and conquer, dynamic programming, etc.
+These questions test your ability to apply techniques such as hashing, sorting, binary search, two-pointers, sliding window, divide and conquer, dynamic programming, etc.

 ## Foundation Questions ❤️
 | Array Questions  | Practice Link | Code Solutions | Video Solutions | HINT